Accelize/apyfal/docs/advanced_storage.rst

 Register extra storage services
 -------------------------------

 Cloud storage services use a login and password to secure access and can’t be accessed without them.

 By default, storage services that are already configured as host are automatically registered with same parameters.

 But, in other cases, these services need to be registered before use.
 Each storage needs a unique ``storage_type`` that will be used to register it and to access it with a URL.

 This can be done using the ``apyfal.storage.register`` function or with the configuration file.

-See :doc:`api_storage` for information on possible parameters for the targeted storage..
+See :doc:`api_storage` for information on possible parameters for the targeted storage.

 The following examples show the registration of the ``my_storage`` storage type.
 This storage needs the following parameters to be